dtmehr/startup/README.md

 Bracelet purchase associated to user's account

-- **User registration** - Creates a new account in the database.
+- **User registration** - Creates a new account.
-- **existing user** - Stores the votes under the same user if the user already exists.
+- **existing user** - Stores the bracelets under the same account if user already exists.
 - **Use MongoDB to store credentials** - Stores both user and their purchases.
 - **Restricts functionality** - You cannot purchase until you have logged in.